 Pregnancy termination will not improve the mother's chances of surviving breast cancer.
 In addition, there is no evidence that breast cancer can harm the baby.
 What may harm the baby are some of the treatments for breast cancer.

 If the cancer is still in the early stages (Stage I or II), your doctor will most likely recommend that you have surgery to remove either the suspicious lump (lumpectomy) or the entire breast (mastectomy).
-Mastectomy is the preferred surgery in the first and second trimester since radiation therapy can't be started until after pregnancy since it can harm the baby.
+Mastectomy is the preferred surgery in the first and second trimester; radiation therapy can't be started until after pregnancy because it can harm the baby.
 Lumpectomy is usually an option for women diagnosed with breast cancer in the third trimester.
-Surgery, in general, is safe during any trimester of pregnancy .
+Surgery, in general, is safe during any trimester of pregnancy.